skhg/traffic-light-controller/README.md

 ### API

+See the `setup(void)` method in `traffic-light-controller.ino` and the Arduino Code section for how this works in practice.

+I decided to use both REST and WebSockets in tandem.
+REST is mostly used by clients to control the server.
+WebSockets are used to broadcast status information to clients.
+There are many tools like [Postman](https://www.postman.com/) which allow you to easily experiment with REST API's, so I found this more convenient.

+HTTP API:

+**TODO SWAGGER LINK HERE**

+WebSocket API:

+**TODO HERE**

 ### Arduino Code

+**TODO HERE**

 ## Circuit diagram

+**TODO HERE**

 ## References

+**TODO HERE**

 # to do
 WiFi connection with REST endpoints to set states